contagon/handbook/handbook/22-providing-for-temporal-needs.md

 Members seek to serve others as the Savior did (see [John 13:35]).
 They strive to become aware of each other’s strengths and needs.
 They minister to one another with love and understanding.

 Service can be coordinated in the ward, stake, or community.
 Where [JustServe.org] is available, members and others can use it to identify service opportunities in the community.
-Members and others can also provide disaster relief or community service through Church-sponsored projects such as [Helping Hands].
+Members and others can also provide disaster relief or community service through Church-sponsored projects.

 ### 22.2.4 Humanitarian Aid

 The Church provides humanitarian aid throughout the world.
 It does this both directly and through collaboration with other relief organizations.
-This aid is typically delivered through the Church organization called Latter-day Saint Charities.
-It is given without regard to race, religion, or nationality.
+Aid is given without regard to race, religion, or nationality.

-[[AO]] Members and others who wish to support these efforts may donate to the Church Humanitarian Aid Fund.
+[[AO]] Members and others who wish to support these efforts may donate to Church humanitarian aid.
 Members may give their donation and a completed Tithing and Other Offerings form to the bishop or one of his counselors.
 In some areas, they can also make their [donation online].

 ---